TerrenceHo/git-workflow/README.md

 ### Feature Branches

-Even with _master_ locked down, we do not want developers pushing nilly wily to _develop_ either. _Develop_ represents the working tip, not broken tip.
+Even with _master_ locked down, we do not want developers pushing nilly willy to _develop_ either. _Develop_ represents the working tip, not broken tip.
 We want code in _develop_ to work, albeit not production ready. _Develop_ should be left in a state where anyone can pull the branch and work off it.

 Instead, create a new branch, that branches off from _develop_.
 Feature branches branch off from develop, and __must__ merge back into develop, if it is merged at all.
 To ensure that you branch off from _develop_, use the command:
 ```